Medical Editor: John P. Cunha, DO, FACOEP

-Arestin (minocycline hydrochloride) microspheres are indicated as an antibiotic adjunct to scaling and root planing (SRP) procedures for the reduction of periodontal pocket depth in adult patients with periodontal gum disease.
-There is no approved generic available.
-Common side effects from Arestin can include headache, infection, flu syndrome and pain.
+Arestin (minocycline hydrochloride) microspheres are indicated as an antibiotic add-on to scaling and root planing (SRP) procedures for the reduction of periodontal pocket depth in adult patients with periodontal gum disease.
+Common side effects of Arestin include:

 Our Arestin Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The most frequently reported non-dental treatment-emergent adverse events in the 3 multicenter US trials were headache, infection, flu syndrome, and pain.

 Table 5: Adverse Events

 Combined Clinical Trial Population of 3 Multicenter US Trials by Treatment

 |Total Number of AEs||543||589||987|

 |Mucous Membrane Disorder||2.4%||0.8%||3.3%|